foundersandcoders/coursebook/src/course/syllabus/apprenticeship/full-stack-app/project.md

 This week you'll be building an e-commerce shopping site for a fake brand.
-It doesn't need to actually take payments or have a checkout, but it should have product listings and the ability to add items to a shopping basket.
+It doesn't need to actually take payments or have a checkout, but it should have product listings.

 Here's a very polished example (with more features than you need to implement): https://demo.vercel.store/

-You'll be provided with a Postgres database hosted on AWS RDS, so you don't have to worry about that.
-You can take the database URL and run any SQL you like to create your tables etc.
+Rather than worry about your own database, instead create a free one on https://www.elephantsql.com.
+It will provide a connection string you can connect to.

+{% box %}

+Remember that Next doesn't work that differently to the Express apps you've built so far.
+You still have access to requests/responses and can talk to the DB and set cookies on the server.

+{% endbox %}

 ## Acceptance criteria

 - Server-rendered with Next.js
 - Hosted on Vercel
-- Data stored in AWS Postgres
+- Data stored in ElephantSQL Postgres
 - Homepage with product listings
 - Individual product pages, containing:
   - Quantity/colour/variant pickers
-  - "Add to basket" button
-- Basket page showing all items being purchased
-  - Basket contents saved for future visits

 ## Stretch criteria

+- "Add to basket" button on product pages
+- Basket page showing all saved items
+  - Basket contents persisted for future visits
 - Filter products by category
 - Sort products by price
 - "Featured" products on homepage